mritunjaysharma394/vowpal-wiki/Contextual-Bandit-Example.md

     Action:cost:probability | features

-When such examples are specified it is assume all actions could be taken in this context.
+When such examples are specified it is assumed all actions could be taken in this context.
 However sometimes the actions that can be taken might be dependent on the context.
 In this case, one can specify examples by listing the available actions, e.g. as follows:

     1 3:1:0.5 4 | a b e